WHY WOMEN?

 You can support this work by becoming a month donor today.

-Our approach is a powerful call to action to reclaim balance and justice in community forestry.
-By centring women—whose voices have too long been sidelined—we’re not just planting trees; we’re planting the seeds of a transformative shift towards a more equal future.
-Here, are just some of the ways our projects are empowering women around the globe:
+We’re not just planting trees; we’re planting the seeds of a transformative shift towards a more equal future.
+Here are some of the ways our projects are empowering women around the world:

-🌱 Women Leading the Way: Women will not just participate in restoration; they will lead it as recognised foresters, decision-makers, and guardians of their lands.
+🌱 Women Leading the Way: Women as decision-makers, foresters, and guardians of their own lands.

-💪 Empowering Women’s Agency: Women will have the power to shape the future of their communities, making decisions that protect their environment and heritage.
+💪 Empowering Women’s Agency: Giving women the tools and the power to shape the future of their communities.

 IN ACTION.